 This also requires a change in the way you think about architecture and cost.
 In a private datacenter (remember those?
 I used to keep socks and earplugs in my bag at all times), cost changes come in large chunks: $200 / month to lease a new server, $2000 / month for another cabinet, etc. - and those costs are reviewed by finance then signed off by the CEO.

 Not so anymore.
 AWS charges vary from by-the-hour for a server, down to by-the-millisecond for a serverless function, plus reserved instances, spot instances, storage, networking, and more.
 This complexity is enough to make an MBA bleed from the ears.

 There still needs to be management of these costs, and with the greater complexity comes the greater chance that mismanagement will happen.
 It’s all too easy to reach the point of “death by a thousand cuts”.

 Because we work with a vast variety of companies here at Victory, we see some patterns emerge in how people primarily mismanage their cloud costs.
 In this article we’ll just be concentrating on AWS, although Google Cloud aligns nicely as well.
+Generally companies: